last9/openapm-nodejs/README.md

 <a href="https://last9.io"><img src="https://last9.github.io/assets/last9-github-badge.svg" align="right" /></a>

 # @last9/openapm
 An Open-Source tool by Last9 to track NodeJS performance metrics using Prometheus.
+Track metrics like CPU usage, Garbage collection, Event loop lag and more.

 ## Installation